-- 15.1.1 Contractor Personnel shall ensure that all tools, equipment, and machinery used be: - (a) in compliance with all Applicable Legislations - (b) in good working order, properly serviced and maintained; - (c) safe for their proposed use and used only for purposes specified by the manufacturer; - (d) if mobile, equipped with appropriate safety devices (e.g. lights, horns, back-up alarms, safety beacons), and prevented from moving through use of the hand brake, wheel blocking, wheel chocking and/or a derail where applicable. - 15.1.2 Use of CP tools by Contractor Personnel is prohibited unless specifically authorized by local CP management.
+- 15.1.1 Contractor Personnel shall ensure that all tools, equipment, and machinery used be: - (a) in compliance with all applicable legislation; - (b) in good working order, properly serviced and maintained; - (c) safe for their proposed use and used only for purposes specified by the manufacturer; - (d) operated and maintained only by persons properly trained and qualified for that duty; - (e) seat belts (if present on equipment) must be worn while operating or riding any such equipped mobile equipment; - (f) if mobile, equipped with appropriate safety devices (e.g. lights, horns, back-up alarms, safety beacons), and prevented from moving through use of the hand brake, wheel blocking, wheel chocking and/or a derail where applicable. - 15.1.2 The Contractor shall provide adequate lighting when performing work between sunset and sunrise. - 15.1.3 Use of CP tools, equipment and machinery by Contractor Personnel is prohibited unless specifically authorized by local CP management.

-15.2 Lockout - Hazardous Energy Control
+15.2 Hazardous Energy Control- Lockout/Tagout

-- 15.2.1 Contractor Personnel shall employ such hazardous energy lockout procedure as required to eliminate the accidental or unexpected start-up, energizing, or release of stored (residual) energy during maintenance, repair and/or servicing activities. - 15.2.2 All tools, equipment and machinery must be made safe and isolated from all energy sources rendering the machine, equipment, or process inoperative prior to performing maintenance, repair or servicing related tasks. - 15.2.3 No Contractor Personnel can remove any CP applied lock or tag, including bad-order tag. - 15.2.4 Notwithstanding the foregoing, if Contractor's Work may create an energy hazard to any CP Personnel, then all affected parties must follow the requirements set forth in CP's Lockout Hazardous Energy Control Policy and Code of Practice. - 15.2.5 If CP Personnel and Contractors are jointly performing maintenance, repair or servicing activities on the same machine, equipment or using the same energy source, then they must apply a multilock hasp and individual locks and tags (as per CP's Lockout Hazardous Energy Control Policy and Code of Practice).
+- 15.2.1 Contractor Personnel shall employ such hazardous energy lockout/tagout procedures as required to eliminate the accidental or unexpected start-up, energizing, or release of stored (residual) energy during maintenance, repair and/or servicing activities. - 15.2.2 All tools, equipment and machinery must be made safe and isolated from all energy sources rendering the machine, equipment, or process inoperative prior to performing maintenance, repair or servicing related tasks. - 15.2.3 No Contractor Personnel can remove any CP applied lock or tag, including bad-order tag. - 15.2.4 Notwithstanding the foregoing, if Contractor's Work may create an energy hazard to any CP Personnel, then all affected parties must follow the requirements set forth in CP's Lockout Hazardous Energy Control Policy and Code of Practice. - 15.2.5 If CP Personnel and Contractors are jointly performing maintenance, repair or servicing activities on the same machine, equipment or using the same energy source, then they must apply a multi-lock hasp and individual locks and tags (as per CP's Lockout Hazardous Energy Control Policy and Code of Practice).